 Dealing With Insects

 It may appear to be dying and if the infestation is heavy, the plant will actually die.
 Look for spider webbing on the foliage and stems and take action at the first sign of an infestation.
-Use a miticide, which is a insecticide listed for use on spider mites.
+Use a miticide, which is a pesticide listed for use on spider mites.

-Verbena is generally disease resistant except for one fungal disease; powdery mildew.
+Verbena is generally disease resistant except for a troublesome fungal disease; powdery mildew.
 Although the disease probably won't kill the plant, it may appear to be dying.
 This disease takes hold when its spores germinate on moist foliage.
 It thrives in warm and dry weather and makes the foliage turn yellow with white powdery patch.

 Verbena flowers again after the first flush if one-fourth of the top growth is cut back.
 If left unpruned, it may appear to be dying as it goes to seed.
 Overwatering is also deadly for the verbena so water only when the soil is dry.
 Too much fertilizer or fertilizer applied on a hot day can burn the plant's roots which can kill it.
-Always apply at the rate suggested on the label for the size of your plant, apply it on a day when temperatures will remain below 80 degrees Fahrenheit and water right after the application.
+Always apply at the rate suggested on the label for the size of your plant, ideally according to soil-test recommendations, and apply it on a day when temperatures will remain below 80 degrees Fahrenheit and water right after the application.